ELXaber/chaos-persona/paradox_oscillation/findings.md

 No ecosystem lock-in.

 🔹 2.
-Zero-weight modification
+Zero-weight modification.
 Companies keep their proprietary weights.
 Your system never touches CoT or internals.
 Only input/output streams.

 🔹 3.
-Deterministic safety guarantees
+Deterministic safety guarantees.

 I solved hallucinations with:
 - non-Hermitian attractors